Energy Analyst II at Sustainable Projects Group

 • Ability to work as a team player

-• Willingness to travel up 50% of the time within Canada, some weekend travel required, flight travel required
+• Willingness to travel up to 50% of the time within Canada, some weekend travel required, flight travel required

 • Ability to work on your feet for a regular, eight-hour shift